WaelEmam/Couchbase/cboperator_1_click/on-prem/README.md

 # List of Options available
-* Just CB Cluster with some data
+* Just CB Cluster with some data.
-* Data migration from Mysql
+* Data migration from Mysql.
-* Data migration from MongoDB
+* Data migration from MongoDB.
-* Data migration from Mysql \& MongoDB
+* Data migration from Mysql \& MongoDB.

 ## with Ldap integration run:
 ```bash